-Probably my favourite travel compare site at this moment, not only does it have a great deals for flights, but also for renting cars and accomodation.
-Not only does it scrape it’s own database when searching, but scrapes multiple other search engines to give the absolute best price available.
+Probably my favorite travel compare site at this moment, not only does it have great deals for flights, but also for renting cars and accommodation.
+Not only does it scrape its own database when searching, but scrapes multiple other search engines to give the absolute best price available.
 Definitely a cool feature.

 2. Momondo (Flights)

-Next to Hotwire, Momodo is my second favourite Flight Search Engine followed closely behind by Skyscanner.
+Next, to Hotwire, Momodo is my second favorite Flight Search Engine followed closely behind by Skyscanner.
 Momondo seems to incorporate almost every flight company out there.
 It’s hilarious to see some of the flights it finds for almost next to nothing.
-The cheaper they are the longer they are though usually, but occasionally you find a jaw dropping deal.
+The cheaper they are the longer they are though usually, but occasionally you find a jaw-dropping deal.

 3. Skyscanner (Flights)

 Skyscanner is my last option when looking for flights, but also my first when deciding where to fly.
 The one thing that makes Skyscanner unique compared to Hotwire and Momondo, is that they have a ‘To Everywhere’ option which allows you to search the cheapest destinations to fly to around you.
 This is perfect when you have a bit of time up your sleeve and ready to go on a random adventure.
 This is me almost all the time.

 When booking hotels, Trivago has taken a big stand against it’s competition.
 It now has over 700,000 hotels and 250+ partner booking sites so you know you’re going to get a good deal when using Trivago.
 I do use this every now and then, but to be honest, my favourite sites are still Booking.com and Airbnb.
 It’s still definitely worth a look though when planning!